avine/ng-libs/projects/form-stepper/README.md

 ## Tutorial

-Create a new Angular app with routing and Sass support:
+Create a new Angular app with routing and Sass style options:

 ```bash
 ng new my-app --routing --style scss